East and Gulf coast dockworkers strike looming

 Political pressure on the Biden Administration to avoid a potential disruptive strike of this magnitude is very real.
 Inflation and rising costs of living are already major issues impacting working families—and much discussed during the presidential debates and campaigns.

 The last time the ILA called a strike on the East Coast was in 1977 which lasted seven weeks.
-As of 2016, the last time the union conducted action against the corporation, a one-day protest against the actions of the Waterfront Commission, a government oversight agency, took place in New York and New Jersey.
+As of 2016, the last time the union conducted an action, a one-day protest against the actions of the Waterfront Commission, a government oversight agency, took place in New York and New Jersey.

 Like with many workers across the country, automation is seen as a major obstacle and potential threat to job safety.
 Labor typically done by ILA union members, ranging from moving to stacking containers on the ports and in the shipyard, is now being done by driverless vehicles and straddle carriers or wheeled cranes.
 The current ILA contract, which expires on Sept.
 30, prohibits the company from using “fully automated terminals and fully automated equipment.”